oracle-livelabs/database/global-microservices-jakartadata-nosql/create-gat-tables/create-gat-tables.md

     nohup ./mvnw spring-boot:run &
     </copy>
     ```
-    **Note:** This will start the "movie" application in the background.
+    **Note:** This will start the "book" application in the background.

 2. After you complete step 1, you can use the command tail to see the startup for the application